SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 [_Hypostasis of the Archons_, or the _Reality of the Rulers_](https://en.wikipedia.org/wiki/Hypostasis_of_the_Archons)
 from Codex II of the Nag Hammadi library.

 Alas, it is a joke few will perceive and even fewer appreciate.
-Still: this big of Gnostic writing is useful, as an example of what happens when people go _very_ far down the rabbit hole and think their words and stories capture reality.
+Still: this bit of Gnostic writing is useful, as an example of what happens when people go _very_ far down the rabbit hole and think their words and stories capture reality.
 It reads, frankly, like religious visions on acid.
 There _might_ be something there, but it's hard to tell